 Web and Network Data Science

-MSDS 452-DL Web and Network Data Science.
+MSDS 452-DL Graphical and Network Models.

 Python is the primary language in this course.
 Students benefit by taking the Python Learning Studio and MSDS 430 Python for Data Science prior to taking this course.